 If your appliance’s plug doesn’t match the shape of these sockets, you will need a travel plug adapter in order to plug in.
 Travel plug adapters simply change the shape of your appliance’s plug to match whatever type of socket you need to plug into.
 Travel plug adapters do not change the voltage, so the electricity coming through the adapter will still be the same 220-240 volts the socket is supplying.
 If you need to use appliances that are not compatible with 220-240 volt electrical input, you will need a voltage converter.

-Your holiday to Namibia can be planned for any time of the year as this scenic African country offers ample opportunity for exploration and discovery, depending on the preferred interests and activities.
+Your safari to Namibia can be planned for any time of the year, as this scenic African country offers many year-round opportunities for exploration, depending on your preferred interests and activities.
 Namibia’s vast expanse is evident in the country’s different climate zones.
-Coastal regions like the Skeleton Coast and Swakopmund may be cloudy in the morning while deeper inland the Namib Desert experiences less than 1cm of rain annually.
+Coastal regions like the Skeleton Coast and Swakopmund can be cloudy, while deeper inland, the Namib Desert experiences less than 1cm of rain annually.

-Namibia safaris is best experienced in the cooler and drier months of May to October.
+Namibia safaris are best experienced in the cooler and drier months of May to October.
 Wildlife and bird viewing are excellent as the animals are easy to spot when they gather around water holes.
-Daytime temperatures in Namibia during this time are pleasant but remember to pack extra layers for nighttime as it tends to be a lot cooler when the sun goes down.
+Daytime temperatures in Namibia during these months are pleasant, but remember to pack extra layers for nighttime, as it tends to be much cooler when the sun goes down.

-If you are planning to discover Namibia in the hot summer months between November and April, be prepared for hot and humid temperatures with thunderstorms in the afternoon.
-This is however also the time when a Namibia wildlife safari can deliver exceptional experiences, especially in a natural wilderness like Etosha National Park.
-The landscape is transformed into a lush green paradise and the great pans of water attract migrating wetland birds and flamingos.
-The best of Namibia is further on display in the myriad of newborn animals making an appearance.
+If you plan to visit Namibia in the summer months between November and April, be prepared for hot and humid temperatures with thunderstorms in the afternoons.
+However, this is also the time of year when wildlife safaris can deliver exceptional experiences, especially in natural wilderness areas like Etosha National Park.
+The landscape is transformed into a lush green paradise, and the great pans of water attract migrating wetland birds and flamingos.
+The number of baby animals born during this time of year showcases Namibia at its best.